aakash-a4/Java--Development-LearningPlan/README.md

 - Develop expertise in Java backend development.
 - Build strong foundations in Spring Boot, REST APIs, Microservices, and more.
-- Work on real-world projects: Digital Library and E-Wallet app.
+- Work on real-world projects and prepare for product-based company interviews.
-- Successfully finish the course and be job-ready for a product-based company.

-## 🤝 Contributing

-Feel free to explore the repo and suggest improvements or ask questions by opening an issue or submitting a pull request.

 ---